 In an effort to unify the direction of the company and improve communication, the Welding Power Supplies Division and the Dynamic Robotic Division of OTC DAIHEN Inc. combined in 2001.
 The company established its headquarters in the Dayton, Ohio area.

 OTC DAIHEN has expanded by adding branch offices in Charlotte, NC, Atlanta, GA, Novi, MI, and Monterrey, Mexico.

 OTC DAIHEN continues to grow and live up to the company mission: Meeting the Challenge.

 Early Welding & Robotic Equipment Gallery

-Click pictures to view large.
+Click pictures to view a larger version.